 The adjective/noun distinction¶

-More generally, I need to deal with concepts of directness.
+I need to deal with concepts of directness.
 In English, we often say things like "directly cause" drawing a relevant distinction between that and indirect causation.
-The distictions are very important.
+The distinctions are very important.
 I should probably have a different verb for that.
 I already spent

 There might also be a need for "directly say" or perhaps "indirectly say" while